Manufacturing Training System: how to transform training

 2. Organizational

-• Increased ability to adapt to technological changes.
+• More ability to adapt to technological changes.

 • Standardization of operational knowledge.

-• Reduced time and cost of onboarding new resources.
+• Reducing the time and cost of onboarding new resources.

 3. Cultural

-• Strengthening staff's sense of belonging and motivation.
+• Strengthening the sense of belonging and motivation of staff.

 The fundamental contribution of a new approach to training in Lean mode